AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git.md

 # Working with Git

 Git is a opened source version control system used alongside GitHub.
 This section will help you work with Git and manage your code on GitHub.
 You will learn the most commonly used Git commands and when to use them.
-This section is not intended intended to be followed in chronological order, rather it should be referred to for individual commands only.
+Apart from step 1, this section is not intended to be followed in chronological order, rather, it should be referred to for individual commands only.

 !!! warning "Warning"

     All commands in this section are run in the terminal window.
 Make sure you are in your project folder when running any commands.
-You can use CD to change directories.
+Refer to the homepage for more information on the terminal.

 ## Install and configure Git